Sumitchongder/FRT_Final_Project/README.md

 ![FRT 6](https://user-images.githubusercontent.com/77958774/227238418-95a3aea8-7624-47ba-874c-b7a941c47e8a.png)

 ## Integrating Storage Account with Static Web App
-Inorder to Integrate the Storage Account with Static Web App we navigate to the Settings of the Static Web App and in the Configuration we click on Application Settings and Click on Add Option and Paste teh URL of the Storage Account.
+Inorder to Integrate the Storage Account with Static Web App we navigate to the Settings of the Static Web App and in the Configuration we click on Application Settings and Click on Add Option and Paste the URL of the Storage Account.
 ![FRT 13](https://user-images.githubusercontent.com/77958774/227265203-3a4e1eb2-3f38-4578-b714-2730e1dbfbaf.png)
 ![FRT 12](https://user-images.githubusercontent.com/77958774/227263458-b0b7b7ec-25d8-4bc3-a09a-b3a5860ab09f.png)